 c) 5 years for other data.

-The provisions concerning confidentiality in Sections 13 through 13f of the Public Administration Act shall otherwise apply for administrative bodies that receive or process information or materials concerning surveys and exploration for, exploitation, transport and storage of CO₂ in subsea reservoirs, albeit such that the duty of confidentiality ends after 10 years, cf. Section 13c(3) of the Public Administration Act.
+The provisions concerning duty of confidentiality in Sections 13 through 13f of the Public Administration Act shall otherwise apply for administrative bodies that receive or process information or materials concerning surveys and exploration for, exploitation, transport and storage of CO₂ in subsea reservoirs, albeit such that the duty of confidentiality ends after 10 years, cf. Section 13c(3) of the Public Administration Act.

 The provisions in this Section shall not prevent the Ministry from issuing general statements concerning the activities and concerning the opportunities for finding storage locations, as well as concerning exchange of information as presumed in Act No. 15 of 3 June 1994 relating to the Central Coordinating Register of Legal Entities.